 The Navy jet went down in bad weather with out any communication or trace of evidence as to why the pilot steered directly into the mountain.
 It took over three days of intensive group, air and water searching to find the wreckage near the popular Hollyburn Ridge winter recreation area.

 In 1987 a chairlift to the peak of Mt.
 Strachan was constructed.
-“Sky Chair” now accessed 5 new ski runs, one particularly labeled “T-33” in remembrance of the 1963 event.
+“Sky Chair” now accessed 5 new ski runs, one particularly labelled “T-33” in remembrance of the 1963 event.